-• Homework for Oct 15: Prepare for midterm exam
+• Homework for Mar 23: prepare for midterm exam

-Oct 15: Midterm Exam
+Mar 23: Midterm Exam

-The midterm exam will consist of a series of excerpts from the assigned texts.
-Students will be asked to identify the writer and the title of each excerpt and to write short essays on selected excerpts.
-Essays will be graded on the extent to which students identify literary devices and how they contribute to the meaning of the passage or the work from which it is taken.
+The midterm exam will consist of four excerpts from the assigned texts.
+Students will be asked to identify the writer and the title of each excerpt and to produce a close reading of two of the passages.
+Each response will be graded on the extent to which students identify literary devices and how they contribute to the meaning of the passage or the work from which it is taken.
+All passages will be selected from those discussed in class.